creationix/howtonode.org/articles/deploying-node-upstart-monit.markdown

 The first two lines should be self-explanatory, this defines how monit will start and stop your application.
 You will need to specify an absolute path to upstart's start and stop utilities, while suffixing your application name as an argument.

-The third line is the crux of monit's useful-ness.
+The third line is the crux of monit's usefulness.
 If we were running our application on port 8000, serving through the HTTP protocol, then this would apply.
 Monit will perform an analysis on the specified port and protocol, and if its routines discover that something is not right, it will execute the next few lines.
 Monit has lots of different options for dealing with service failures, such as sending e-mails and restarting servers.
 In this case we are going to do a simple request to the root of the local domain, and if 10 seconds pass without the expected response, monit will restart the application.

 Now all that is left, is to start your application, then set monit off to do its tedious task of saving the world from crashing servers.